NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 ### Testing Component Rendering and Functionality

-Components functionality is tested using the [Jest testing framework](https://jestjs.io/), and the [Enzyme Testing utility](https://enzymejs.github.io/enzyme/) and [Enzyme to JSON](https://github.com/adriantoine/enzyme-to-json), all of which are installed via package.json.
+Components functionality is tested using the [Jest Testing Framework](https://jestjs.io/), and the [Enzyme Testing utility](https://enzymejs.github.io/enzyme/) and [Enzyme to JSON](https://github.com/adriantoine/enzyme-to-json), all of which are installed via package.json.